Dear Friend of CTF

 I can tell you first hand of the pain that dementia causes not only to its’ victims, but also to their families.
 Millions of people have broken hearts due to broken futures….all caused because of the “dementia devil” as I call it.

 Well, some people did ask me – and I told them.
 And lucky for me – I was able to meet a handful of others who also have stories to tell about the dementia devil.
 And these people – like me – had a burning desire to change the outcome of these stories.
 Hence the birth of Clear Thoughts Foundation (CTF).

-As I watch the daily deterioration of my father, who has Frontal Temporal Dementia (FTD) and the pain my mother and our whole family suffers from every single day, I have made a lifelong pledge to find a cure for dementia and related neurological diseases.
+As I watched the daily deterioration of my father, who had Frontotemporal Dementia (FTD) and the pain my mother and our whole family suffered from every single day, I have made a lifelong pledge to find a cure for dementia and related neurological diseases.
 CTF will not rest until we find treatments and a cure for dementia.
-Until then, we have lots of work to do…so I thank you for helping to fight the fight.
+Until then, we have lots of work to do…so I thank you for helping to fund the fight.